Freely-Given-org/OpenEnglishTranslation--OET/translatedTexts/ReadersVersion/README.md

 - Define and check style of s1 section headings
 - Add "alternative" section headings for searches
 - Define and implement footnote classes
+- Add word numbers for all remaining OET-RV words